Your coworker's behavior is concerning of late.

 You finally know what's going on with your coworker.
 What should you do?

-Create A Culture Of Caring
+Encourage A Culture Of Caring

 Share other resources or information you might have about mental health.
 Learn more about the topic.
 Do your part to make things better for everyone, not just one person.

-Create a safe space by encouraging empathy, sharing personal stories, and advocate for positive mental health practices.
+Create a safe space by encouraging empathy, sharing personal stories, and advocating for positive mental health practices.
 Reducing stigma around mental illness is vital.
 Check out this Byte to learn more about smashing the stigma.

 Observe the energy around you at work.
 Energy is contagious and everyone is connected.
 Watch out for warning signs.